As a perk to its customers, SiriusXM set up a town hall meeting with Duke basketball coach Mike Krzyzewski at Cameron Indoor Stadium on Thursday.

 But, when asked by a town hall participant about a game or team he’d like to go back and coach again, Krzyzewski came up with one team -- his first Final Four team in 1986.

 Krzyzewski said he was a good coach that season, but that team “deserved an older better coach.”

-That Duke team was led by seniors Johnny Dawkins, Tommy Amaker, Mark Alarie and Jay Bilas.
+That Duke team was led by seniors Johnny Dawkins, David Henderson, Mark Alarie and Jay Bilas.
+Tommy Amaker was a junior.
 Danny Ferry was a freshman.
 The Blue Devils went 37-3, losing to Louisville 72-69 in the NCAA tournament final.

 “They were as good a team as I have coached,” Krzyzewski said.
 “We lost in a very difficult national championship game against Louisville.
 I’ve loved winning the five national championships with the teams I’ve coached.
 I would have loved to have done that with that team.
 They were really the blueprint of how we developed our program.”

 Krzyzewski’s first two guests on Thursday were one-and-done players: Tatum and Deng.
 His third guest, Plumlee, played four seasons at Duke.

 After helping Duke to the 2010 NCAA title as a freshman, Plumlee admitted having serious thoughts about turning pro following his sophomore season in 2011.
 Instead he stayed through 2013, helping Duke to a 30-6 record as a senior when the Blue Devils made the NCAA tournament elite eight.